deepaksood619/deepaksood619.github.io/docs/computer-science/operating-system/unix-linux-file-system.md

 This is a directory that is used to store temporary files on the system.
 It is writable by anyone on the computer and does not persist upon reboot.
 This means that any files that you need just for a little bit can be put here.
 They will be automatically deleted once the system shuts down.

-## /usr
+## /usr (Unix system resources)

 This directory is one of the largest directories on the system.
-It basically includes a set of folders that look similar to those in the root/directory, such as/usr/binand/usr/lib.
+It basically includes a set of folders that look similar to those in the root / directory, such as `/usr/bin` and `/usr/lib`.
 This location is basically used to store all non-essential programs, their documentation, libraries, and other data that is not required for the most minimal usage of the system.

 This is where most of the files on the system will be stored.
-Some important subdirectories are/usr/local, which is an alternative to the/optdirectory for storing locally compiled programs.
-Another interesting thing to check out is the/usr/sharedirectory, which contains documentation, configuration files, and other useful files.
+Some important subdirectories are `/usr/local`, which is an alternative to the `/opt` directory for storing locally compiled programs.
+Another interesting thing to check out is the `/usr/share` directory, which contains documentation, configuration files, and other useful files.

 ## /var